Luckykarter/python_executor/README.md

-## Microservice Django application that converts HTML template into PDF
+## Django application that provides executor of Python code

 To run:
 `docker-compose up --build`